beltran-v-dev/beltran-v-dev/README.md

 ### Project I am currently working on 🧑‍💻:

-- ***Hospital Project***: Hospital Project is the project in which I am currently working alongside a classmate.
-In this project, our main character will have to find her way out of a hospital crawling with zombies.
-This project will be finished in December 2023.
+- ***Hospital Project***: Hospital Project is a single-player video game with a strong narrative.
+Our protagonist not only has to survive in a post-apocalyptic world full of zombies and other threats, but also has to take care of her little sister. threats, but she also has to take care of her little sister.
+In order to survive, our protagonist will have different types of weapons and must use stealth as another weapon.

   You can follow every week the new updates (Every Saturday)